Graduation ceremony

 How many international students are granted visas in the UK?

-Student migration to the UK declined after reaching record levels in 2022.
-In 2024, around 393,000 visas were issued to international students (excluding their family members) – 14% fewer than the year before, and 19% fewer than in 2022.
-Nevertheless, student migration to the UK remained substantially higher than in the 2010s.
+Student migration to the UK has fallen after reaching record levels in 2022.
+Around 407,000 visas were issued to international students in 2025, excluding family members.
+Numbers increased slightly after two years of decline but were 16% lower than in 2022.
+However, student migration to the UK remained substantially higher than in the 2010s.

-Recent declines in student migration have likely been at least in part driven by the introduction of new restrictions aimed at reducing net migration.
+Restrictions aimed at reducing net migration likely explain at least part of the recent decline in the number of international students.
 Since January 2024, international students on a postgraduate taught course, such as a master’s degree, have not been permitted to bring their partner and minor children with them to the UK.
-The Labour government retained these measures after coming into office, and announced further restrictions as part of its Immigration White Paper in May 2025.
-These include reducing the standard length of the post-study Graduate Visa from 24 to 18 months and the introduction of a new levy on international student fees.
-However, at the time of writing in September 2025, it remained unclear when these new restrictions would be implemented.
+The Labour government retained these measures after coming into office, and announced further restrictions.
+From January 2027, the standard length of the post-study Graduate Visa will be reduced from 24 to 18 months.
+Universities in England will also face a new levy of £925 a year for each international student starting in the 2028/29 academic year.

 Figure 1